andreadipersio/ds2key-srv/HOW_I_DID_IT.md

 Now, we iterate as usual our array of KEYS, we find the integer value by shifting left, but before comparing the current item value, we apply a `bitmask` using a `bitwise and`.

-A bitwise and took binary value of two integers variable and apply `and` on them.
+A bitwise and took binary value of two integers variable and apply a `logical and` on them.
-Since a `and` return 1 only if both bit are 1, we can easily isolate the bit we need to check.
+Since logical and return 1 only if both bit are 1, we can easily isolate the bit we need to check.

 ```go